[Complete Guide] Comparing the differences between LiFePO4 batteries and Li-ion batteries

 Security

-In contrast, Li-ion batteries are more susceptible to Thermal Runaway due to their higher energy density and more reactive cathode materials such as lithium cobalt oxide or lithium nickel manganese cobalt oxide.
-Thermal runaway can result in catastrophic battery failure, releasing toxic gases, flames and sometimes explosions.
+In contrast, Li-ion batteries are more susceptible to Thermal RunawayThermal runaway can cause catastrophic battery failure, releasing toxic gases, flames, and sometimes explosions.

 However, it is important to note that both LiFePO4 and Li-ion batteries can be safe when properly designed, manufactured and operated within their specified parameters.
-Factors such as cell design, packaging, quality control, and safety features such as protection circuits and thermal management systems can all play a role in ensuring safe and reliable battery operation.
+Factors such as cell design, packaging, quality control and safety features such as protection circuits and thermal management systems can all play a role in ensuring safe and reliable battery operation.

 Cost

-For example, a Timeusb 12V 200Ah Plus Deep Cycle LiFePO4 battery costs €529.99, has more than 4000 cycles at 100% DOD and can be used for more than 10 years , which means less than €2 per day.
+For example, a Timeusb 12V 200Ah Plus Deep Cycle LiFePO4 Battery 529.99 €, it has more than 4000 cycles at 100% DOD and can be used for more than 10 years, which means less than 2 € per day.

-Part 4.Application comparison of LiFePO4 and Li-ion batteries
+Part 4Application comparison of LiFePO4 and Li-ion batteries

 LiFePO4 batteries and Li-ion batteries have different properties that make them more suitable for certain applications.
-Here is a comparison of applications for each battery type:
+Here is a comparison of the applications for each battery type:

 LiFePO4 battery: